Prior to pupillage :

 - worked as a county court advocate, conducting over 900 civil hearings before district and circuit judges, ranging from applications to small claims trials.
 Hearings involved a range of areas of law, including landlord and tenant, insolvency, personal injury, and general contractual disputes

 - volunteered through the Amicus charity, and spent several months in Houston, Texas, working as an intern on pre-trial capital murder and death-row appeal cases

-By virtue of pre-pupillage employment, has experience of dealing with a wide variety of common law cases, and is fully competent to accept instructions in such matters.
+instructed on behalf of claimants and defendants in a variety of hearings in the county court, including applications, small claims, and cases on the multi-track.
+Has experience of dealing with a wide variety of common law cases and is fully competent to accept instructions in such matters

 - Lincoln’s Inn Sir Thomas More award 2011

 - Lincoln’s Inn Megarry Scholarship 2016

 - Winner of the Hammond Cup 2016 mock-trial and advocacy competition for junior lawyers